Last Reviewed: 01 Oct 2022

 Unhelpful: “I can see vomit in the toilet.
 Have you been vomiting again?”

 Refrain from blaming and pointing fingers.
-This will only result in the people feeling shameful and isolating themselves.
+This will only result in the person feeling shame and may make them withdraw and isolate.

 Unhelpful: “You don’t look that sick.”
 “You look healthy/good/well.”
 “You look so much better.”

-Any comment about body, weight or shape can fire up the eating disorder.
-They can interpret the comments to mean they have gained weight or they are not sick enough.
+Any comment about body, weight or shape, or that are referring to physical appearance, can trigger the eating disorder.
+They can be interpreted to mean they have gained weight or they are not sick enough.

 This is insensitive and highlights your lack of understanding of the horrors of an eating disorder.
 These types of comments glamorise and idealise the illness.
 No one chooses to have an eating disorder.
 Keep in mind the high rate of mortality and suicide in people with eating disorders.